alishahidklair/Chat_App/README.md

-# A simple chat application using flask and fauna
+# A simple chat application using Flask and Fauna DB

 ## How to run
 * Web App: https://aliklairchatapp.herokuapp.com/